 When Superstorm Sandy breached Route 35 in three locations in New Jersey, leaving homes, utilities, drainage, and roadway infrastructure destroyed, Parsons was called in to perform emergency reconstruction of the roadway, sidewalk, and drainage system from milepost 9.0 to 12.5.
 As damage to the existing drainage outfalls became apparent, Parsons was tasked with designing a new drainage system that would no longer outfall across private easements.
 The Parsons-led team used an innovative underground pump station design that ensured the drainage system could store a significant amount of runoff and operate as a gravity system or with an emergency generator during power outages—reducing potential impacts from future storms and improving infrastructure resiliency in the vulnerable low-lying community.
 The project was completed in May 2016.

 Parsons has a long history of supporting communities affected by such natural disasters as hurricanes, floods, earthquakes, wildfires, and tornados, and in 2014, the corporation introduced an initiative on Climate Adaptation and Resiliency Planning that recognizes the important global impacts of these climatic events and their repercussions on human health and well-being.
-For more information about this initiative, read Parsons’ 2017 Corporate Social Responsibility Report.Parsons (NYSE: PSN) is a leading disruptive technology provider for the future of global defense, intelligence, and critical infrastructure, with capabilities across cybersecurity, missile defense, space, connected infrastructure, and smart cities.
+For more information about this initiative, read Parsons’ 2017 Corporate Social Responsibility Report.Parsons (NYSE: PSN) is a leading disruptive technology provider in the global defense, intelligence, and critical infrastructure markets, with capabilities across cybersecurity, missile defense, space, connected infrastructure, and smart cities.
 Please visit Parsons.com, and follow us on LinkedIn and Facebook to learn how we’re making an impact.